theBulmad/docker/README.md

 `docker info` - additional info on docker engine, number of containers running etc

-`docker ps` - check processes running inside of docker engine
+`docker ps` - lists processes running inside of docker engine

+`docker container ls` - lists containers running

 `docker container run --publish 8888:80 [imageName]` - publishes the image to a container and runs it on localhost:8888 port (if image does not exist locally, pulls from hub.docker.com registry)